 The other bottle I fill 1/3 with cheap apple cider vinegar, add 3 drops of tea tree oil and top off with water.
 This also lasts about 3 washes.

-Note: without the tea tree oil you will a) Smell like a pickle every time you wash your hair and b) Possibly end up with a musty smelling head and pillowcase like I did.
-Tea tree kills fungus.
+Note: without the tea tree oil you will a) Smell like a pickle every time you wash your hair and b) Possibly end up with a musty smelling head and pillowcase as I did.
+Tea tree kills the fungus.
 On another good note, it kills lice so you won’t have to worry about those either!

 How Often Do You Wash?